Central Boulevards of Brussels: Contemporary (1945–present)

 The covering of the Senne and the construction of the Central Boulevards have left deep traces in Brussels' historic centre.
 The formerly working-class districts have made way for apartment buildings and for the Stock Exchange with its commercial district, department stores, luxury hotels, concert halls, cafés and brasseries.
-From the end of the Second World War until the late 1970s, the Central Boulevards were subject to urban planners' failed attempts to transform them into urban motorways (see Brusselisation).
-In spite of this, they have mostly retained their 19th-century appearance to this day.
+From the end of the Second World War until the late 1970s, especially following the 1958 Brussels World's Fair (Expo 58), the Central Boulevards were subject to urban planners' failed attempts to transform them into urban motorways (see Brusselisation).
+In 1976, tram traffic was brought underground by the opening of the North–South Axis.
+In spite of this, the boulevards have mostly retained their 19th-century appearance to this day.

-Since 29 June 2015, the Central Boulevards have been pedestrianised between the Place de la Bourse/Beursplein and the Place de Brouckère/De Brouckèreplein, as part of a broader pedestrianisation of Brussels' city centre (Le Piétonnier).
+In June 2012, "protest picnics" were held on the Boulevard Anspach to express dissatisfaction with the City of Brussels' mobility policy.
+Following these events, the city's then-mayor, Freddy Thielemans, decided to make the boulevard car-free every Sunday afternoon for the entire summer.
+His successor, Yvan Mayeur, wished to expand the Boulevard Anspach into a permanent pedestrian zone with a new street cover, equipped with fountains, works of art, benches and trees.
+On 29 June 2015, the boulevards finally became completely car-free between the Place de la Bourse/Beursplein and the Place de Brouckère/De Brouckèreplein, as part of a broader pedestrianisation of Brussels' city centre (Le Piétonnier).
 The area, covering 50 ha, includes much of the historic centre within the Small Ring, such as the Grand-Place/Grote Markt, the Place de Brouckère and the Boulevard Anspach.

 The boulevards

 Boulevard Maurice Lemonnier

-Formerly named the Boulevard du Hainaut/Henegouwenlaan, the / stretches from the Boulevard du Midi/Zuidlaan to the Place Fontainas/Fontainasplein.
-Interrupted halfway by the Place Anneessens/Anneessensplein (former location of the Old Market), this artery is characterised by a homogeneous succession of low-rise buildings for the most part, bourgeois dwellings with a predilection for the neoclassical style, apartment buildings, and commercial buildings such as the Midi Palace.
-In 1919, the city council ordered the boulevard to be renamed in honour of the alderman and patriot Maurice Lemonnier (1860–1930), who returned from a long captivity as a prisoner in Germany during World War I. Some remarkable buildings along this relatively well-preserved stretch include the Midi Palace, the Model School (currently Charles Buls Primary School), the former Municipal School no. 13 (currently the Haute École Francisco Ferrer) on the Place Anneessens, as well as the old Castellani rotunda (now transformed into a parking lot).
+Formerly named the Boulevard du Hainaut/Henegouwenlaan, the Boulevard Maurice Lemonnier/Maurice Lemonnierlaan stretches from the Boulevard du Midi/Zuidlaan to the Place Fontainas/Fontainasplein.
+Interrupted halfway by the Place Anneessens/Anneessensplein (former location of the Old Market), this artery is characterised by a homogeneous succession of low-rise buildings for the most part, bourgeois dwellings with a predilection for the neoclassical style, apartment buildings, and commercial buildings such as the South Palace.
+In 1919, the city council ordered the boulevard to be renamed in honour of the alderman and patriot Maurice Lemonnier (1860–1930), who returned from a long captivity as a prisoner in Germany during World War I. Some remarkable buildings along this relatively well-preserved stretch include the South Palace, the Model School (currently Charles Buls Primary School), the former Municipal School no. 13 (currently the Haute École Francisco Ferrer) on the Place Anneessens, as well as the old Castellani rotunda (now transformed into a parking lot).